-• To do this, open the SSI Web CAPI Module software by clicking on the icon, which looks like this:
+To do this, open the SSI Well like this:

+oftware by clicking on the icon, which looks

 • Click the tab labeled Load and Delete Studies (see circle in the figure above).
 You will see this:

 Highlight the study you would like to open (for example, Doctor1) and click Load Study (see circle in the figure above).